JasPanesar/Altvista/README.md

 My current goal is to use the search for a long period of time to notice the subtle aspects I seek in search results and then revisit a new version.
 I have some ideas for the UI, including building more of the functionality into the top bar.

+## Ideas

+Ideas, thoughts and comments are welcome.

 ## License